golang/proposal/design/37112-unstable-runtime-metrics.md

 By including whether a metric is a gauge or a counter in the descriptions, metrics collection systems don't have to try to guess, and users don't have to annotate exported metrics manually; they can do so programmatically.

+Finally, metric descriptions should allow users to filter out metrics that their application can't understand.
+The most common situation in which this can happen is if a user upgrades or downgrades the Go version their application is built with, but they do not update their code.
+Another situation in which this can happen is if a user switches to a different Go runtime (e.g. TinyGo).
+There may be a new metric in this Go version represented by a type which was not used in previous versions.
+For this case, it's useful to include type information in the metric description so that applications can programmatically filter these metrics out.
+In this case, I propose we use add a `Kind` field to the description.

+#### Documentation

+While the metric descriptions allow an application to programmatically discover the available set of metrics at runtime, it's tedious for humans to write an application just to dump the set of metrics available to them.

+For `ReadMemStats`, the documentation is on the `MemStats` struct itself.
+For `gctrace` it is in the runtime package's top-level comment.
+Because this proposal doesn't tie metrics to Go variables or struct fields, the best we can do is what `gctrace` does and document it in the metrics package-level documentation.
+A test in the `runtime/metrics` package will ensure that the documentation always matches the metric's English description.

+Furthermore, the documentation should contain a record of when metrics were added and when metrics were removed (such as a note like "(since Go 1.X)" in the English description).
+Users who are using an old version of Go but looking at up-to-date documentation, such as the documentation exported to golang.org, will be able to more easily discover information relevant to their application.
+If a metric is removed, the documentation should note which version removed it.

 ### Time series metrics